rayjohnson/zap/README.md

 Note that the global settings are still in effect when specifying a broker.
 It is just that the broker will override any global config settings.
 Also, any command-line options will override any options set in the config file.

-### Global configs
+### Broker connection settings

-Here are the global options - most are related to how to connect to the mqtt server.
+Here are the options related to connecting to an mqtt server.
+These options are available on the publish, subscribe and stats sub-commands.

 ```
   -b, --broker string          broker configuration